verodr/Project1-Game/README.md

        addChar(startingPosition, charPlayer)
    }
 ```
-I created two general functions to add and remove the different characters; two variables, one for the rows, one for the columns and two nested for loops to multiply my enemies in multiple cells.
+I created two general functions to add and remove the different characters, then I added two variables, one for the rows, one for the columns and two nested for loops to multiply my enemies in multiple cells.

 ### Phase 2: The Character Movements
 I wrote the movement function for the player and a variable for the player position.